-Kiddie pools are a great place to cool off.
-Well, turns out bears like to cool off too.
-A New Jersey family was pretty surprised when they looked out the window and saw a bear family splashing around in their backyard pool!
+This bear looks pretty silly swimming in a pool.
+But this bear is in a zoo – imagine if bears visited a backyard pool in your own town!
+That’s what happened to one New Jersey family.
 In the video the family filmed, the bears start off pretty calm, but soon they start tugging on the hose, sliding on the kids’ slide, and breaking their toys.
 The water starts looking pretty gross, too.
 Bears can be strong swimmers, and they’re just as good at popping beach balls!

 Wee ones: How many bears can you count in the picture?